green-code-initiative/ecoCode/docs/rules/README.md

 An applicable rule must follow these conditions:

-  - It can be parsed within a static code
+  - It must be statically detectable
   - It must be easily scriptable and return a single response (boolean: TRUE/FALSE)

 ## Rules